neverfap-deluxe/nfd-api/content/content_articles/DONE--INTRO-what-makes-neverfap-so-different.md

 {{< hr3 "So lieu of all this, I decided to create NeverFap Deluxe." >}}

-NeverFap has one very clear purpose that other methods lack:
+NeverFap Deluxe has one very clear purpose that other methods lack:

 <u><b>To help you successfully overcome porn addiction.</b></u>